-- The Safeguarding policies and procedures are fully implemented and followed by all staff - Sufficient resources are allocated to enable the DSL and other staff to discharge their responsibilities with regard to child protection. - All staff feel able to raise concerns about poor or unsafe practice and that these are handled sensitively and in accordance with the whistleblowing procedures; - All allegations of abuse are reported to the LADO in a timely manner. - 4.3 The DSL will co-ordinate action on safeguarding and promoting the welfare of children within the school setting.
-The DSL is responsible for: - Organising child protection induction training for all newly appointed staff, whole staff training, refreshed at least every 3 years with annual updates as required; - Providing a mechanism to ensure that all staff understand and are able to discharge their role and responsibilities as set out in Part one of Keeping Children Safe in Education; - Undertaking, in conjunction with the Headteacher and Safeguarding Governor, an annual audit of safeguarding procedures, using the County safeguarding checklist or similar; - Making use of the Levels of Need guidance when making a decision about whether or not the threshold for Early Help or Social Care intervention is met; - Referring a child to the Family Front Door, when there are concerns about possible abuse and neglect; - Referring a child to the Channel Panel when there are concerns about possible radicalisation or involvement in extremist groups; - Keeping written records of concerns about children, including the use of body maps, even where there is no need to refer the matter immediately; - Ensuring all child protection records are kept securely, separate from the main pupil file, and in locked locations; - Ensuring that all child protection files are transferred in a safe and timely manner when a child moves settings, both between and across phases, within and out of county; - Notifying the key worker if there is an unexplained absence of more than two days of a pupil who is subject to a child protection plan; - Monitoring unauthorised absence, particularly where children go missing on repeated occasions, reporting concerns in line with 'missing children' procedures; - Developing effective links with relevant agencies and other professionals and co-operating as required with their enquiries regarding safeguarding matters including co-operation with serious case reviews, attendance at strategy meetings, initial and review child protection conferences, core group and child in need review meetings; - Contributing to assessments and providing a report to initial and review conferences which has been shared with parents first, whenever possible; - Co-ordinating a programme of safety, health and well-being through the curriculum, including issues of protective behaviours, healthy relationships, staying safe on-line, and the promotion of fundamental British values.
+- The Safeguarding policies and procedures are fully implemented and followed by all staff; - Sufficient resources are allocated to enable the DSL and other staff to discharge their responsibilities with regard to child protection; - All staff feel able to raise concerns about poor or unsafe practice and that these are handled sensitively and in accordance with the whistleblowing procedures; - All allegations of abuse against staff are reported to the LADO in a timely manner.

+4.3 The DSL will co-ordinate action on safeguarding and promoting the welfare of children within the school setting.
+The DSL is responsible for:

+- Organising child protection induction training for all newly appointed staff, volunteers and Governors and whole staff training, refreshed at least every 3 years with annual updates as required: - Providing a mechanism to ensure that all staff understand and are able to discharge their role and responsibilities as set out in Part one of Keeping Children Safe in Education; - Undertaking, in conjunction with the Head and Safeguarding Governor, an annual audit of safeguarding procedures, using the County safeguarding checklist or similar. - Making use of the Levels of Need guidance when making a decision about whether or not the threshold for Early Help or Social Care intervention is met.
+Informal advice on borderline cases and as required will be sought from an adviser at the Family Front Door. - Referring a child to the Family Front Door when there are concerns about possible abuse and neglect.
+The DSL will contact the Police in the case of serious harm. - Referring a child to the Channel Panel promptly when there are concerns about possible radicalisation or involvement in extremist groups. - Keeping written records of concerns about children, including the use of body maps, even where there is no need to refer the matter immediately.
+Note staff must only view parts of a child's body which are normally visible. - Ensuring all child protection records are kept securely, separate from the main pupil file, and in locked locations; - Ensuring that all child protection files are transferred in a safe and timely manner when a child moves settings, both between and across phases, within and out of county; - Notifying the key worker if there is an unexplained absence of more than two days of a pupil who is subject to a child protection plan; - Monitoring unauthorised absence, particularly where children go missing on repeated occasions, reporting concerns in-line with the Schools' Missing Child Policies; - Developing effective links with relevant agencies and other professionals and co-operate as required with their enquiries regarding safeguarding matters including co-operation with serious case reviews, attendance at strategy meetings, initial and review child protection conferences, core group and child in need review meetings; - Contributing to assessments and providing a report to initial and review conferences which has been shared with parents first, whenever possible; - Co-ordinating a programme of safety, health and well-being through the curriculum, including issues of protective behaviours, healthy relationships, staying safe on-line, and the active promotion of fundamental of British Values.